HTTP-APIs/hydra-python-agent/README.md

 agent = Agent("http://localhost:8080/serverapi")
 agent.get("http://localhost:8080/serverapi/DroneCollection/123-123-123-123")
 ```
+**Remember that it's important you use the an updated hydrus version, currently the one under the develop branch**
 The agent supports GET, PUT, POST or DELETE:

 - GET - used to READ resources or collections